Backflow Prevention & Testing: What It Is, Why It’s Required, and What to Expect

 Does a service upgrade involve permits or coordination?

 Sometimes.
 Depending on scope and connection points, coordination may be needed.
 We’ll explain what’s likely required for your situation (and what isn’t) so you can plan timing and expectations.
-Our goal is a smooth process—no last‑minute surprises that delay your project.
+We plan the job so there are no last-minute surprises that delay your project.